-If the geography of Mexico is unfamiliar to you, especially the locations of the most popular anchorages, check out Mexico Maps.
-If you are considering cruising Mexico’s Pacific coast and/or Sea of Cortez, have a look at our Mexico Cruising Guide Part I and Part II.
+If the geography of Mexico is unfamiliar to you, especially the locations of the most popular anchorages, check out our Maps of Mexico – Most Popular Anchorages.
+If you are considering a cruise along Mexico’s Pacific coast and/or Sea of Cortez, have a look at our Mexico Cruising Guide and our Insider’s Tips to Cruising Mexico.

 May, 2013 - The World Cup Kiteboard competitions took place right on our beach.
 And what a thrilling show it was -- soaring athletes on wings and cool cars!!